 As yet, the oldest runes are carved in a fibula found in, again, the Wadden Sea region, near the town of Meldorf in Landkreis 'district' Ditmarschen, Germany.
 Not far from the aforementioned footstool of Fallward.
 You will pass by when hiking the Frisia Coast Trail.
 It is dated in the first half of the first century AD.
 The runes, if runes at all, are too difficult to read to make sense of what they say.
 The second-most ancient runes are written on a comb found at Vimose on the island of Fyn, Denmark.
 It is dated ca. AD 160.
 The runes read ᚺᚨᚱᛃᚨ harja, which could be a female personal name or mean 'warrior'.
 Indeed, again a tag.
 Considering it is a comb and the obsession of rune writers with carving names in general, the latter translation is probably less likely.

-Potentially the most ancient runes are carved into the Svingerud/Hole runestone very recently (2021) found near the hamlet of Hole in district Ringerike, southern Norway (see image below).
+Potentially the most ancient runes are carved into the Svingerud/Hole runestone very recently (2021) found near the hamlet of Hole in the district of Ringerike in southern Norway (see image below).
 According to the archaeological deposit dating, the stone dates back to the first half of the second century AD.
 However, the inscription can be (much) older.
-The inscription probably contains once again a female personal name, namely IᛞIᛒᛖᚱᚢX Idiberug.
+The inscription probably contains, once again, a female personal name, namely IᛞIᛒᛖᚱᚢX Idiberug.

 In Scandinavia, the practice of runes, with its climax in the twelfth and thirteenth centuries, continued until the mid-fifteenth century when it died out, except for a few isolated pockets.
-Only on the Baltic island of Gotland, in Iceland, and in the province of Dalarna in remote central Sweden did runic writing continue after the fifteenth century.
-Whereas the tradition died out on Gotland and Iceland in successively the seventeenth and eighteenth centuries, in the province of Dalarna runes remained a living script until the beginning of the twentieth century (Barnes 2012).
+Only on the Baltic island of Gotland, on Iceland, and in the province of Dalarna in remote central Sweden did runic writing continue after the fifteenth century.
+Whereas the tradition died out on Gotland and Iceland in successively the seventeenth and eighteenth centuries, runes remained a living script in the province of Dalarna until the beginning of the twentieth century (Barnes 2012).
 Nineteenth centuries of runic writing would have deserved a memorial runestone by the last rune writer.

 Perhaps we need a new, young, and energetic Indiana Jones to solve the mystery of how runes were created and how they found their way into Germanic culture.